 Understanding how to create a useable co-parenting plan can be tricky, especially if you’re working through a DIY divorce.

-You can access legal help from our partners at Levine Family Law Group in as little as 30-minute increments—a great way to talk through your goals and have your questions answered when it comes to co-parenting and your legal rights.
+You can access legal help from your divorce coach in as little as 30-minute increments—a great way to talk through your goals and get answers to questions about co-parenting and your legal rights.